 Under the CDO is a group of data managers from different departments – sales, IT, human resources, marketing, finance, etc. Together, the CDO and the data governance managers create and establish data governance processes, policies, and procedures.

 Typically, these teams are also responsible for ensuring data integrity remains intact as information flows across a business’s data supply chain.
-Team members handle the analysis of data sets, assemble easy to read reports for business users, and answer any outstanding data questions.
+Team members handle the analysis of data sets, assemble easy-to-read reports for business users, and answer any outstanding data questions.
 Data users must then follow all established guidelines defined by the data governance team and report any data anomalies they find to the right data owner.
 All this makes the data governance team critical for success.

-By understanding the importance of data governance and taking the steps necessary to build a strong program, businesses can quickly turn data into insights and gain a competitive edge.
+By understanding the definition of data governance and the importance of taking the steps necessary to build a strong program, businesses can quickly turn data into insights and gain a competitive edge.